stat6250-w18/course-questions-wiki/week-10/README.md

 - Question (nshrivastava2-stat6250): How to read range of variables in the INPUT statement?
 - Answer(nshrivastava2-stat6250): When the variable values in the raw data file are sequential and are separated by a blank (or by another delimiter), can specify a range of variables in the INPUT statement.
 This is especially useful if your data contains similar variables.
 - Question(tchan49-stat6250):What is the function of DLM= option?
+- *Answer* (sbagdi-stat6250): The DLM= option in the INFILE statement is used to specify a delimiter other than a blank.
 - *Question* (asharda-stat6250): When do you use DSD option in file statement?.
 - *Question* (aacharya4−stat6250): What is the use of DLM option in INFILE statement?
 - *Answer* (aacharya4−stat6250): The DLM option in the INFILE statement is used to specify the delimiter that seperates the data fields.